sixgill/mqtt-client/README.md

 - clone repository
 - `go get`
 - `GOOS=linux go build`
-- scp the resulting binary to the target machine along with the `demo` helper script
+- scp the resulting binary to the target machine
-- modify the sixgill Ingress API key and any other parameters in `demo` if necessary
+- modify the sixgill Ingress API key and any other parameters in `mqtt-client-conf.json` if necessary

 ## Getting